kevstter/Thesis-B/README.md

 # Thesis-B
 Masters thesis files

 Kevin Chow's Masters thesis.

-Tex files and pdf of the thesis is available.
+Available are the tex files and pdf of the thesis.

 Note that the figures within the thesis have not been uploaded.
+Those interested should look over at the Research Codes repository.